 The primary mechanism is through the withholding of federal funds for highways, until a state passes laws that comply with federal regulations.
 Using a “carrot-and-stick” approach, if the Peach State does not comply by altering Georgia law, the State will lose valuable federal highway construction and repair money.

 More than 15 times since 1981, GA DUI laws have been enacted or revised by the Georgia Legislature.
-The most recent alteration was to re-write the Georgia implied consent laws, which happened April 28, 2019, after the landmark case of Elliott v.
+The most recent alteration was to re-write the Georgia implied consent law “notice,” which happened April 28, 2019, after the landmark case of Elliott v.
 State declared that the prior implied consent notice in GA was constitutionally defective.

-GA DUI penalties begin with benign punishments for a 1st offense DUI.
+1. What happens for your first DUI offense?
+GA DUI penalties under 40-6-391 begin with benign punishments for a 1st offense DUI.
 As can be delved from a review of the GA DUI penalty chart below, very tough laws in GA exist for drunk driving.

 For a 4th DUI felony, the community service hours jump to at least 480 hours and the fines range from $2500 to $5000, plus surcharges.
 Finding laws firms near me who specialize in DUI defense is critical for these highly challenging criminal cases, misdemeanor or felony.

 Penalties for a DUI in Georgia First Offense

 Being charged with DUI is NOT a conviction!
 While our Atlanta DUI attorneys focus on NOT allowing you to get convicted of DUI, people always ask us about the penalties if convicted.

-· DUI fines in Georgia ranges from $300 to $1000 fine, but multiple state surcharges typically will double the fine amount;
+- DUI fines in Georgia ranges from $300 to $1000 fine, but multiple state surcharges typically will double the fine amount;

-· Community service hours for not fewer than 40 hours on a first DUI case;
+- Community service hours for not fewer than 40 hours on a first DUI case;

-· Driver license suspension for 120 days, with a limited driving permit available for 1st offenders who are age 21 and over at the time of sentencing; and
+- Driver license suspension for 120 days, with a limited driving permit available for 1st offenders who are age 21 and over at the time of sentencing; and

 A so-called “zero tolerance” BAC level is in place for drivers under age 21, which is set at 0.02 for underage drivers.
 Pressure from groups like M.A.D.D. and the American Medical Association (AMA) continue to try push the legal BAC limit down below 0.08%.
 If you were pulled over by a Georgia patrol car, and you took a roadside breath test and “blew” a 0.08% or higher, the Georgia police officer can arrest you for drunk driving.